Ricardo Álvarez-Pimentel

 Academic Interests & Research Narrative

-For more than 10 years, I have worked with archival collections in Mexico, Europe, and the United States while publishing in English- and Spanish-language journals, print and digital.
-Since 2020, I have also been a co-founder and president of the “Historians of Catholic Mexico” (HISTCATMEX) academic network.
-I organize seminars, workshops, and conferences that engage U.S. and Mexican historians of all levels—from advanced graduate students to emeritus scholars.
+For more than ten years, I’ve worked with archival collections in Mexico, Europe, and the United States, publishing my research in English- and Spanish-language journals, print and digital.
+Since 2020, I have presided over the “Historians of Catholic Mexico” (HISTCATMEX) academic network, organizing seminars, workshops, and conferences that engage US and Mexican historians at all stages of their careers—from advanced graduate students to emeritus scholars.

-In the classroom, I strive to create a safe and equitable learning environment that encourages dialogue and diverse perspectives.
-This involves intentionally crafting inclusive syllabi and facilitating student discussion to promote active listening and mutual understanding.
-Prior to my arrival at Baylor, I worked with talented and inquisitive students at Yale, SUNY-Albany, and the School of the Art Institute of Chicago.
-I welcome inquiries about my research and academic interests.
+In the classroom, I strive to create a safe and equitable learning environment by encouraging dialogue and different perspectives.
+This involves crafting inclusive syllabi and facilitating student discussion to promote active listening and mutual understanding.
+Prior to Baylor, I worked with talented and inquisitive students at Yale, SUNY-Albany, and the School of the Art Institute of Chicago.
+I welcome further inquiries about my research and academic interests.

 Why I Chose Baylor

 I came to Baylor to pursue historical scholarship driven by a commitment to social justice.
-My research takes a critical approach to Latin American Catholicism and examines the role of institutional religion in both challenging and furthering class, gender, and racial divides in the region.
+My research takes a critical approach to Latin American Catholicism and examines the role of institutional religion in both challenging and furthering the region’s class, gender, and racial divides.
 At the same time, my teaching emphasizes compassion and humility.
-I teach students to think critically, but also encourage them to strive toward mutual understanding.
+I teach students to think critically but also encourage them to strive toward mutual understanding.
 As higher education grows more contentious, Baylor remains a place where I can simultaneously pursue both of these goals: cutting-edge scholarship and constructive pedagogy.
-I strongly believe that this is possible thanks to Baylor’s unique vision and identity, and the university’s commitment to its faculty and students.
+I strongly believe that this is possible thanks to Baylor’s unique vision and identity, and as a result of the university’s commitment to its faculty and students.

 Biography

-I am a Mexican immigrant who has lived in the United States for over 25 years.
+I am a stage IV cancer survivor and a Mexican immigrant who has lived in the United States for over 25 years.
 I was born in Mexico City and partly raised in Miami, Florida before pursuing my undergraduate education.
-I was the first person in my family to study college in the U.S. and the only one to pursue a doctorate.
-Because of these experiences, I am deeply committed to the wellbeing and academic success of Baylor’s first-generation students.
+I was the first person in my family to attend college in the US and the only one to pursue a doctorate.
+Because of these experiences, I am deeply committed to students’ academic success and their physical, mental, and emotional wellbeing.

 Selected Publications